Here’s the most important thing you need to know about how to trim a beard neckline:

-For people with moderate-length beards and a cleaner, short-back-and-sides up top, he suggests adding definition to your neck’s natural hairline—first shaping it with a set of mini-trimmers, and then finishing off with a razor to give your stubble a strong, clean perimeter.
+For people with moderate-length beards and a cleaner, short-back-and-sides up top, he suggests adding definition to your neck’s natural hairline—first shaping it with a set of mini-trimmers, and then finishing off with a razor (and a bit of beard oil) to give your stubble a strong, clean perimeter.
 Whatever you do, says Michael, the hair on your lower face and neck “should look like it’s balanced” against your cranial coverage.
 “Because a symmetrical face is more beautiful to our eye, having any hair that’s imbalanced—unless you’re going for something avant-garde or creative—won’t look very good.
 Symmetry is really important.”

 Employ Labor-Shaving Tactics